gabetucker2/gostack/README.md

 <h3>Card</h3>

- This is the data structure for our elements/maps within stacks.
+ This is a struct for our elements/maps within stacks.

  >> `card` *Card{}*
  >>> `card.key` *any type [interface{}]*